-- Make informed choices try out an area of work that you are interested in to see if you enjoy it.
-It can also help you to find out what you don't enjoy! - Find out about jobs and industry sectors you hadn't considered or weren't aware of before Bevelop your social skills - meeting and talking to new and different people, from - Get an idea of what its like to work in your chosen work environment and what would be expected of you - Stand out from the crowd work experience shows potential employers your ambition and gives them a chance to get to know you - 5.
+- 1. Make informed choices try out an area of work that you are interested in to see if you enjoy it.
+It can also help you to find out what 2.
+Learn new skills and improve others - such you don't enjoy! - 2.
+Find out about jobs and industry sectors you hadn't considered or weren't aware of - 3.
+Get an idea of what its like to work in your chosen work environment and what would be expected of you - 4.
+Stand out from the crowd work ambition and gives them a chance to get to know you - 5.
 Understand the relevance of your current learning and how it relates to the workplace and getting a job, which can help motivate you to achieve your learning goals